NBA Rumors: LA Lakers Could Trade Dennis Schroder And Montrezl Harrell For DeMar DeRozan

-Since the 2020 offseason, rumors have been continuously swirling around veteran shooting guard DeMar DeRozan and his future with the San Antonio Spurs.
-Though it remains unknown if they are actively shopping DeRozan, most people believe that it would be best for them to move him before the 2021 trade deadline than take the risk of losing him in the 2021 free agency without getting anything valuable in return.
-One of the potential suitors of DeRozan on the trade market is the reigning NBA champions Los Angeles Lakers.
+Ever since the 2020 offseason, rumors have been continuously swirling around veteran shooting guard DeMar DeRozan and his future with the San Antonio Spurs.
+Although it's unknown if they are actively shopping DeRozan, many believe it would be best for them to move him before the 2021 trade deadline, rather than take the risk of losing him in free agency without getting anything valuable in return.
+One of the potential suitors for DeRozan are the reigning NBA champion Los Angeles Lakers.

-In a recent article, Greg Patuto of NBA Analysis Network came up with a blockbuster trade idea between the Lakers and the Spurs that would enable DeRozan to join forces with LeBron James and Anthony Davis in Los Angeles.
+In a recent article, Greg Patuto of NBA Analysis Network came up with a blockbuster trade idea between the Lakers and the Spurs that would enable DeRozan to join forces with LeBron James and Anthony Davis in L.A.
 In the proposed trade scenario, the Lakers would be sending a package that includes Dennis Schroder and Montrezl Harrell to the Spurs in exchange for DeRozan.
-If the deal would push through, Patuto believes that it would help both teams in filling up the needs to improve on their roster.
+If the deal pushes through, Patuto believes that it would help both teams.

 For the Spurs, the suggested blockbuster would allow them to turn an expiring contract into two solid role players.
 At 26 and 27, respectively, Harrell and Schroder are young enough to be part of the Spurs' long-term plans.